Ancient Ways for Modern Times

 I also have an MA in Religious Studies, an Interfaith ordination as well as three Christians ordinations, a Welsh Pagan initiation, etc. (just mentioning it because you did).

-Christianity certainly has elements of many religious traditions, but mainly, it was formed upon Emperor Constantine's orders by the admixture of the worship of Sol Invictus (a form of Roman Paganism) and Judaism (based on the teachings of Rebbe Y'shua [and Paul]).
+Christianity certainly has elements of many religious traditions, but mainly, it was formed upon Emperor Constantine's order by the admixture of the worship of Sol Invictus (a form of Mithraic Roman Paganism) and Judaism (based on the teachings of Y'shua and Paul).
 The state religion of Rome was Paganism in various forms; Constantine worshiped Sol Invictus, the Sun God.
-Many of the Mystery Schools, were not strictly Pagan, some were, but the Paganism that was merged into the New Religion was the public form favored by the Roman citizenry, not the Mystery Traditions for the most part.
+Many of the Mystery Schools, were not technically Pagan, some were, but the Paganism that was merged into the New Religion was the public form favored by Roman citizenry and Constantine, not the Mystery Traditions which were held by the upper classes for the most part.

-The origins of "Satan" stems from the Pagan god of crops, Cernunos, etc. The Catholic Co-Redemptress Mary hails mainly from the Pagan goddesses, and so on.
+The origins of "Satan" stems from the Pagan god of crops, Cernunos, etc. and was blended with the Greek Hades.
+The Catholic Co-Redemptress Mary hails mainly from the Pagan goddesses, and so on.
 The non-Pagan and non-Jewish aspects of the Universal Church (i.e. Catholicism) were added later and do little more than flavour what was already there.
-Christianity is primarily a mixture of Paganism and Judaism, much more Pagan than Jewish.
+Christianity is primarily a mixture of Paganism and Judaism, much more Pagan than Jewish other than the foundational myth.

 If you study Kabbalah, you will find that "Keter is in Malkut as Malkut is in Keter" In other words, the Divine is in All of Nature.